On this beautiful morning, I want to tell you: I want to walk with Jesus. How about you?

 I Want to Walk with Jesus

-Whoever receives Jesus must be prepared to be led by the Holy Spirit not only through green pastures but also along paths that lead through the wilderness.
-Just as Jesus was led.
+Whoever receives Jesus must be prepared to be led by the Holy Spirit through green pastures and along paths that lead through the wilderness, just as Jesus was led.

 Such trials are necessary for you to be purified.

-But the wilderness is also a place of peace, a place of quiet.
+But the wilderness is also a place of peace and quiet.
 The wilderness is a place of encounter with God.
 Above all, the desert is in our lives.

 At first glance, the wilderness seems to be a scary, dangerous and dead place.
 It seems impossible to experience God’s love if life is full of difficulties and trials.
-A person may feel that he or she is left all alone.
+A person may feel that they are left all alone.
 But this is not true.

-It is in such deserts that the springs of the Living Water are most abundant.
+In such deserts, the springs of the Living Water are most abundant.
 One has only to look for them and drink when one finds them.

 We have begun our pilgrimage.
 Inevitably, our path will pass through deserts and wilderness several times this year.
-Do not forget that in the midst of difficulties, God is closest to you.
+Do not forget that amid difficulties, God is closest to you.
 Do not close yourself off, do not withdraw.
 Drink from the source of life and strength.

 Prayer for Today

 Lord Jesus, I want to walk with you.
 I want to enter the water of repentance with you.
 Lord, I want to go into the wilderness with you.
 I want to fight with you, by your side, and overcome every temptation.
 And I want to stand in suffering.
-And I want you to invite me into your Kingdom.
+And I was hoping you could invite me into your Kingdom.
 Amen.